 The Yucca Valley Stargazing Oasis is a 3-bedroom holiday home that is about 11 miles from the Joshua Tree National Park entrance.
 The property has a yard with mountain views and hammocks, a patio with a gas fire pit, and a laptop-friendly workspace.

-Some positive reviews include the house is as advertised, it is clean, and the hosts are helpful and responsive.
+Some positive reviews include the house being as advertised, it is clean, and the hosts being helpful and responsive.
 Other reviews mention spacious rooms and easy access to grocery and convenience stores nearby.

 Frequently Asked Questions (FAQs) on Joshua Tree National Park?